siongui/pali-chanting/content/articles/bhikkhu-patimokkha%en.rst

 *This means: "May the venerable ones listen to me, sirs [friends].
 Today is the uposatha of the fifteenth [fourteenth].
 If the venerable ones are ready, we should perform our uposatha of mutual purity."*

+*Then the most senior bhikkhu, with his robe arranged over one shoulder, gets into the kneeling position and, with hands raised in añjali, says three times:*

+| Parisuddho ahaṃ āvuso.
+| Parisuddho'ti maṃ dhāretha.

+*This means: "I, friends, am pure.
+Remember me as pure."*

+*Then in descending order of seniority, the other two bhikkhus follow suit, the only difference being that each says (also three times):*

+| Parisuddho ahaṃ bhante.
+| Parisuddho'ti maṃ dhāretha.

+*This changes the "friends" to the more respectful "sirs."*

+**Purity.** *If there are only two bhikkhus in the assembly, they simply declare their purity to each other, without a motion.
+The more senior bhikkhu, with his robe arranged over one shoulder, gets into the kneeling position and, with hands raised in añjali, says three times:*

+| Parisuddho ahaṃ āvuso.
+| Parisuddho'ti maṃ dhārehi.

+*This means: "I, friend, am pure.
+Remember me as pure.*

+*The junior bhikkhu follows suit, with the difference that he says (again, three times):*

+| Parisuddho ahaṃ bhante.
+| Parisuddho'ti maṃ dhāretha.

+*This changes the "friend" to "sir," and the verb ending to the more respectful plural form.*

+**Determination.** *If there is only one bhikkhu, he should go to the place where the bhikkhus normally meet for the uposatha-the uposatha hall, a pavilion, or the root of a tree-should set out drinking water and washing water, should prepare a seat and light a lamp, and then sit down.
+If other bhikkhus happen to arrive, he should perform the uposatha with them.
+If not, he should make the following determination:*

+| Ajja me uposatho.
+| *(Today is my uposatha.)*

+*The Commentary notes that one may also add the word* paṇṇaraso *(the fifteenth) or* cātuddaso *(the fourteenth), as appropriate, to the end of the determination, but this is optional.*

 ..
    * -